 Are your deals getting stuck mid-way through your sales process?
+Here’s how selling to the CFO can help move along what was once a stalled mid-funnel deal.
 Slowing sales pipeline velocity has become one of the central issues sales leaders and enterprise sellers face today with so many of their clients grappling with strapped budgets and uncertain futures.

 Many teams, including my own, have had to become creative in their business development efforts primarily in the way they execute their sales methodologies and leverage supporting technologies.
 Sellers employ new techniques to get into a cycle but see deals stall when they face new buyer scrutiny.
 That’s because there is an emerging influencer mid to late cycle that sellers must understand and nurture in order to get deals closed.